Last updated September 8th, 2019.

 The Thai Baht hasn’t always been a robust currency.
 It was one of the world’s worst performing during the 1997 Asian Financial Crisis.
 It didn’t fare too well in the more recent global recession either.

-However, the Baht has been perhaps the best currency in Asia for several years.
-This is because of reasons which include a strong tourism sector, weak export numbers, and lack of reliance on oil or other commodities.
+However, the Baht has arguably been the top currency in Asia for several years.
+That’s because of reasons which include a strong tourism sector, weak export numbers, and a lack of reliance on oil or other commodities.

-More than 32 million tourists visited Thailand in 2016.
-Its capital of Bangkok was the most visited city in the world, beating out Paris and London.
-This influx of foreign money being exchanged into Thai baht helps prop it up.
+More than 32 million tourists visited Thailand back in 2016.
+Its capital of Bangkok was (and still is) the single most visited city in the world, beating out Paris and London.
+This influx of foreign money getting exchanged into Thai baht helps prop it up.

-Thai exports have been weak lately.
-But while the country’s GDP is rising slower than its neighbors, a relative lack of reliance on trade has kept the baht strong.
+Thai exports have been rather weak lately.
+But while the nation’s GDP is rising slower than its neighbors, a relative lack of reliance on trade has kept the baht strong.

-The same can’t be said for places like Malaysia.
-Thailand’s southern neighbor is highly dependent on oil exports.
+You can’t say the same about places like Malaysia.
+Thailand’s southern neighbor is extremely dependent on oil exports.
 Low crude prices have, at least in part, caused the Malaysian ringgit to suffer as one of Asia’s worst currencies.

-Plus, countries like Thailand aren’t doing massive amounts of QE like Japan is.
+Plus, countries such as Thailand aren’t going through massive amounts of QE like Japan now is.

 How Will the Thai Baht Perform in the Future?

-None of this necessarily means you should buy the Thai baht right now.
-Past performance doesn’t guarantee future results, and the baht’s history is less impressive when looking at a 10 or 20 year timeframe.
+None of this necessarily means that you should buy the Thai baht right now.
+Past performance doesn’t guarantee future results.
+And the baht’s history is less impressive when looking at a 10 or 20 year timeframe.

 The point still remains: the best currency to invest in isn’t always the most popular one.
-Nor is it necessarily the one perceived as safe by everyone else.
+Nor is it usually the one perceived as “safe” by everyone else.

-Over the past few years, some people bought Singapore dollars due to the city state’s reputation of stability.
+Over the past few decades, some investors bought up Singapore dollars due to the city state’s reputation of stability.
 Others bought Japanese Yen to diversify their wealth – without knowing what they’re diversifying into.

-Just because you invest in a different country doesn’t mean you’re any safer.
-Diversification doesn’t help much if it’s not done in the right places.
+Just because you’re investing offshore doesn’t mean you’re any safer.
+Diversification won’t help you much if it isn’t done in the right places.